50 First Dates: Depiction of amnesia

+In one case, a British woman named Michelle Philpots suffered traumatic brain injuries after two motor vehicle collisions in 1985 and 1990.
+Subsequently, she developed epilepsy in 1994, which led to her anterograde amnesia.
+She does not remember anything subsequent to 1994 and also can suffer from shorter term memory loss on the timescale of minutes.
+Her condition caused her to be fired from her office job after photocopying a single document over and over again, having forgotten she had already completed the task.
+Each morning, she wakes up believing it is 1994 and her husband, who she met prior to the crash, has to convince her of their 1997 marriage, using a photo album as proof.

 In 2010, researchers described a woman who developed a similar kind of memory impairment after she was involved in a car crash.
 She described her memory as being normal for events on the same day, with memories from the previous day subsequently being lost each night.
 However, a neuropsychological test revealed some improvement in recall for tasks which she had, unknowingly, performed the previous day.
 Although the woman claimed not to have seen 50 First Dates prior to her 2005 crash (but has watched it several times since), she stated that Drew Barrymore was her favorite actress, leading researchers to conclude that her condition might have been influenced by some knowledge of the film's plot, and its impact upon her understanding of amnesia.

 In July 2015, two people were discovered to have a form of anterograde amnesia that resembles the type depicted in the movie.
 One is a man in the UK, originally from Germany.
 He wakes up every day thinking it is March 14, 2005, because that is the day he underwent anesthesia for a dental procedure which led to this condition as a rare, unexplained complication (however, his anterograde amnesia, like that of others with the condition, causes him to forget facts not daily, but within 90 minutes).
-The other is a woman who reportedly believes every day is October 15, 2014.
-She used to be a pub manager and was visiting Kettering General Hospital for a kickboxing injury when she slipped and hit her head on a metal pole.
+The other is a woman who reportedly believes every day is October 15, 2014; she was visiting Kettering General Hospital for a kickboxing injury when she slipped and hit her head on a metal pole.

-Real world application
+Real-world application

-The Hebrew Home of Riverdale, Bronx, has started an experimental program in which residents with early dementia watch a video every morning in which they see comforting messages and reminders from family members that they may still know.
-After April 2015, the program may include more residents.
+In 2015, the Hebrew Home of Riverdale, Bronx, had started an experimental program in which residents with early dementia watch a video every morning wherein they see comforting messages and reminders from family members who they may still know.
+The program was to be evaluated for potential inclusion of more residents.
 Robert Abrams of NewYork–Presbyterian Hospital considered this idea "both innovative and thoughtful".
 Charlotte Dell, director of social services for the home, said the program was inspired by 50 First Dates.

+Stage musical adaptation

+On May 12, 2025, it was announced that a stage musical adaptation based on the film will premiere at The Other Palace in London, directed and choreographed by Casey Nicholaw in autumn 2025.